lyslang/vscode-lys/README.md

 ## Usage

-The expected file extension of the Lys programming language is `.lys`.
+The expected file extension of the Lyx programming language is `.lyx`.

-You will only need to have the Lys executable either in your PATH, or pointed by the `lys.executablePath` setting, for the formatting to work as the default formatter setting is already configured for you.
+You will only need to have the Lyx executable either in your PATH, or pointed by the `lyx.executablePath` setting, for the formatting to work as the default formatter setting is already configured for you.

 ## Manual installation